hiiamboris/red-wiki/VID-and-View-(GUI)-hints-and-tips.md

 # How can I disable the standard context menu for a face?

+Set its menu facet to an empty block.
+For example:

 ```
 view [a: area do [a/menu: []]]
 ```